ElazarK/content-docs/scripts/CBPCatalogFindHash.md

+---
+id: cbp-catalog-find-hash
+title: CBP Catalog Find Hash
+---

-Searches the CBP/Bit9 file catalog for an MD5 file hash.
+Searches the CBP/Bit9 file catalog for an MD5 hash of a file.

 ## Script Data
 ---